Arolsen Archives: Organization

 The organization is governed by an International Commission with representatives from Belgium, France, Germany, Greece, Israel, Italy, Luxembourg, Netherlands, Poland, United Kingdom, and the United States.
 The Commission draws up the guidelines for the work to be carried out by the ITS and monitors these in the interests of the former victims of persecution.

 The director of the ITS is appointed by the International Commission and is accountable directly to the commission.
 Since January 2016, Floriane Azoulay is the director.
-There are about 240 staff employed by the ITS.
-The institution is funded by the German Federal Government Commissioner for Culture and the Media (BKM).
+There are about 220 staff employed by the ITS.
+The institution is funded by the German Federal Foreign Office.

 Application for information

 Application forms

 On November 28, 2007, the ITS archives were made broadly available to the general public.
 The ITS records may be consulted in person, or by mail, telephone, fax or e-mail; addresses and contact numbers are available on the ITS website.
 Inquiries can be submitted to the ITS using the online form on the organization's website.
 The archives are also open for research.